theneva/dissertation/src/method.md

 # Method

 The previous chapters have introduced and contextualised the research area, and discussed some of the relevant literature.
-This section presents some possible research designs, and argues for triangulating two strategies: case study, and design & creation.
+This section presents the research design for this thesis, and argues for triangulating two research strategies: case study, and design and creation [@oates:2006].
 The two overarching research questions for this thesis are as follows:

 ```include
 src/components/research-questions.md